The 5 Best Product Walkthrough Tools of 2021 | Userpilot

 In particular, none of the other tools discussed have the drag and drop interactive element, as far as I could tell.

-Userpilot also has a comprehensive range of UI elements that can be used in building onboarding experiences.
+Userpilot also has a comprehensive range of UI elements that can be used in building user onboarding experiences.

 As well as the elements you expect to see – modals, tooltips, slideouts, hotspots – Userpilot has three crucial additions: